MCP

 Learn how to use the MCP node in StackAI to connect and interact with Model Context Protocol servers, including input, configuration, and output details.

-To use the MCP node, you configure it to call a specific tool on an MCP server and pass any required parameters.
+To use the MCP Node, you configure it to call a specific tool on an MCP server and pass any required parameters.
 The node will then execute the tool and return the results, which can be used in downstream nodes in your workflow.

 Example of Usage

-• Tool Name: "summarize_text"
+• Tool Name: "web_search"

-• Parameters: { "text": "StackAI is a powerful workflow automation platform..." }
+• Parameters: { "query": "StackAI is a powerful workflow automation platform..." }

 The node will return the summarized text in the output.

-1. Call MCP Server
+Call MCP Server

 This is the primary action available for the MCP node.